* This is the Veterinary Version. *

 Pongidae are often immunized against measles, mumps, and rubella at 2–3 mo of age and annually thereafter with 0.5 mL of MLV human vaccine injected SC.
 This vaccination is also recommended for monkeys.
 New World monkeys are more resistant than Old World monkeys, but mortality is high when infected.
 Vaccine administration in other primates is optional, depending on colony-specific concerns.
 Vaccination of susceptible populations of nonhuman primates (>6 mo old) should be considered when contact with people cannot be adequately controlled (eg, nonhuman primates as pets).
 Annual booster doses are given.

 Exotic sheep and goats are susceptible to pneumonia caused by parainfluenza 3 (PI-3) and Mannheimia haemolytica.
-Modified live virus PI-3 vaccines, particularly those administered intranasally are useful to reduce the incidence of lamb pneumonia.
+Modified-live virus PI-3 vaccines, particularly those administered intranasally are useful to reduce the incidence of pneumonia in lambs.
 Vaccine is administered at 3–4 mo of age, 1 mL per nostril, and repeated 3–4 wk before anticipated shipment and annually thereafter.

 Primates, particularly the Pongidae (great apes) are susceptible to poliomyelitis.
 Oral trivalent MLV poliomyelitis vaccine is preferred to parenteral inactivated vaccine because of ease of administration.
 A single human dose (0.5 mL) is given PO on a sugar cube after 6 mo of age and annually thereafter.
 Vaccinated animals should be isolated from unvaccinated primates (including people) for 1 mo after inoculation.